 5. Adding Custom Commands

-You can specify custom build commands using add_custom_command()
+You can specify custom build commands using add_custom_command().

 add_custom_command(TARGET MyProject POST_BUILD